tariaherbert/Wells-Fargo/README.md

 ## Model Comparison to Black-Box Modeling

-## Potential Next Steps
-* **Apply this end-to-end model process on a real dataset**
-   * Potentially launch this model with a small bank or credit union
-   * Adjust additional hyperparameter settings
+## Ethical Concerns
+* **Potential negative impacts of using this model**:
+   * The final model produced an accuracy of
+* **Potential uncertainties relating to the impacts of using this model**:
+   * The model will need to be monitored into the future for its fairness, performance, and robustness to ensure it is still operating efficiently and effectively.
+   * The model contains personal data that should be anonymized to protect the privacy of customers.
+There should be security in place to prevent hackers and malicious software from gaining unauthorized access and altering the code for malicious intent.

-## Risk Considerations and Ethical Concerns
+## Risk Considerations
 * **PiML toolbox is a risk aware machine learning package**
 * **PiML was used to mitigate risks and build models that address and find the balance between the following metrics**:
    * Accuracy